stumash/Algorithm_Notes/trees_graphs/bfs/bfs.md

 So how can we do our breadth-first traversal while storing the enountered nodes in the most
 convenient data structure -- a data structure that lets us both access the nodes by level and
 access the nodes' BFS tree parent and children by node?
 We build an adjacency list
-representation of the BFS tree on top of the array of lists-per-level from the last section.
+representation of the BFS tree on top of the array of lists (one per level) from the last section.

-Our array of lists H[] will have one list for each node we encounter.
-The first element of the
+Our adjacency list representation, a hashmap of lists `H[]`, will have one list for each node we
-list will be that node's parent node in the BFS tree.
-The rest of list will be all the nodes
+encounter.
+The first element of the list will be that node's parent node in the BFS tree.
+The
-children in the BFS tree.
-With H[], not only will we be able to access the nodes by their
+rest of list will be all the node's children in the BFS tree.
+We'll still have `A[]` to access
-depth in the BFS tree, but we'll also be able to access their parent and children nodes.
+nodes by their depth in the BFS tree but now we'll also be able to see a node's parent and

-One should note that there are implementations that improve the performance of accessing this
-information tremendously.
-For example H[] can be a hashmap of lists instead of an array of them
-which would let us access the list of nodes N' adjacent to any node N in the BFS tree in constant
-time.
-The main point of this aside is that we can assume we can index into H[] using only a node.

-That tangent aside, let's see how we construct this array H[] during the BFS.
+children in the BFS tree by checking `H[node]`.

 ~~~
 Algorithm BFS: